Cannistra94/PetPredict/README.md

 Usage run_analysis.py

-python run_analysis.py <threshold_PET_index> <run_SMOTE> <model_flag> <num_folds>
+python run_analysis.py <flag_t2> <threshold_PET_index> <run_SMOTE> <model_flag> <num_folds>

+<flag_t2>: Flag used to indicate whether T2 is available or not (1 if available, 0 otherwise).
+If T2 is available the tool will run analysis for single modality alone as well as their combination
 <threshold_PET_index>: Threshold used to binarize PET-parameters.
 Must be a float (i.e. 1.6, 2.0)
 <run_SMOTE>: decide whether or not apply oversampling of minority class during training phases.
 Must be 0 (Do not apply) or 1 (Apply)
 <model_flag>: select the ML model to run (0 for LogisticRegression, 1 for SupportVectorMachine, 2 for RandomForest, 3 for Adaboost)
 <num_folds>: select number of folds for cross validation
 10. Visualize Plots and Results generated in the project directory.
-Intermediate outputs will be writtne in 'output.txt'
+Intermediate outputs will be written in 'output.txt'

-If you've already done the preprocessing and you wish to try different models or settings you can download the script run_analysis_skip_preprocessing.py which takes same parameters as run_analysis.
+If you've already done the preprocessing and you wish to try different models or settings you can download the script run_analysis_skip_preprocessing.py which takes same parameters as run_analysis but it skips all the processing steps.
-The repository also contains script to run each single step alone.
+The repository also contains all the scripts to run each single step in the relative directories.